Highwire: Global Component System Overhaul

 • !important was everywhere

-The solution needed to do more than just modernize styles — it needed to scale across teams and services without introducing new tech debt.
+The system needed to do more than just modernize styles.
+It needed to bridge that gap between design and development across a team of 30 without introducing new tech debt.

 1. Starting with Cleanup

 I started with subtraction.
-Using an AI-assisted script, I scanned for unused global CSS classes across our codebase.
+Using a script, I scanned for unused global CSS classes across the codebase.

 CSS usage audit results